fmousinho/LaxAI/services/service_cr_tracking_proxy/IAM_PERMISSIONS.md

 gcloud projects get-iam-policy $PROJECT_ID \
     --flatten="bindings[].members" \
     --format="table(bindings.role)" \
-    --filter="bindings.members:googlebatch@$PROJECT_ID.iam.gserviceaccount.com"
+    --filter="bindings.members:$SERVICE_ACCOUNT"
 ```

 ## Security Notes

 - These permissions are scoped to the project level
-- The `googlebatch` service account should only be used by Cloud Functions
+- The service account should only be used by Cloud Functions
 - Consider using Workload Identity Federation for production environments
 - Regularly audit and rotate service account keys if using key-based authentication